-From perennial flower beds to privacy hedges, backyard landscapes require regular upkeep to keep them thriving and healthy.
-Opt for dedicated gardening tools rather than a pair of kitchen shears or just any old shovel in the shed to get the job done efficiently.
+From perennial flower beds to privacy hedges, backyard landscapes require regular upkeep.
+Opt for dedicated gardening tools rather than a pair of kitchen shears or just any old shovel to get the job done efficiently.
 Whether you need to weed, trim, plant, prune, or transplant, a variety of tools on the market will meet your needs.

 - BEST OVERALL: The Gardener’s Friend Pruners, Ratchet Pruning Shears